aperezsolsona/MastermindAPI/README.md

 ## Installation

-This was developed with Symfony4 using
+This was developed with PHP 7.2+, Symfony4 using
 - FOSRestBundle and some other bundles to support the construction of the API part.
-- Doctrine ORM as persistence layer
+- Doctrine ORM as persistence layer, tested with MySQL
 - Symfony webserver bundle for dev purposes

 Use composer to set up the project, then proceed to configure the .env file to create a Database and create schema with needed tables.
-Check this link for more information: link.

 ## Usage